pablovalle/MT-AutonomousVehicle/README.md

 Our experimental setup does not require the 3D visualization environment, so the GPU requirement can be ignored.
 The simulations have also been successfuly run on a machine with only 8GB of available RAM.

+### Evaluation script
+The final results are compiled by the `CompileEvaluationResults.py` script, which requires (tested under Windows 10):
+* **Python 3** (`CPython 3.7.0`)
+* **pandas** (`pip install pandas==1.1.5`)
+* **(Optional) openpyxl** (`pip install openpyxl==3.0.9`) (For reading and/or writing XLSX files, but CSV can be used instead)

+Requirement versions are the exact ones used to verify the replication package, other versions may work.

-# Experiment runtime
+## Experiment runtime
-Running the simulations (METAMORPHIC_TESTING_EXPERIMENT_MAIN.m) took around 7 days in total (~8 hours per mutant) on a laptop with the following specs:
+Running the simulations (`METAMORPHIC_TESTING_EXPERIMENT_MAIN.m`) took around 7 days in total (~8 hours per mutant) on a laptop with the following specs:
 * CPU: Intel(R) Core(TM) i7-6700HQ CPU @ 2.60GHz   2.59 GHz
 * RAM: 8GB
 * OS: Windows 10
 * Matlab version: 2021b

-The evaluation results presented in the paper are based on the system outputs collected in "results/Experiment_Results_Paper.csv", which were obtained with Matlab version 2020a under Windows 10.
+The evaluation results presented in the paper (`Results/Evaluation*`) are based on the system outputs collected in `Results/Experiment_Results*`, which were obtained with Matlab version 2020a under Windows 10.
 The system outputs obtained, and thus the evaluation results, might differ slightly on different systems.

+## Directory structure
+* The "ExperimentalMutants" includes the mutants used in this evaluation.
+* The "functions" folder includes the functions needed by the Matlab scripts.
+* The "data" folder includes the data needed to run the experiments.
+* The "Results" folder includes al the intermediate and final experimental data, so that the expensive simulation and other steps can be skipped.